theaiscope/GDD-app/GDDapp/doc/architecture.md

 Presenters mediate between views & the rest of the application.
 They depend on a view.
 They receive and send commands from/to views.
-Presenters are independant of Android components.
+Presenters are independent of Android component